 Viewing server information

-- size (ECU and RAM)
+- Size - the current size of the server, including both (ECU and RAM)

 If you have many servers, you may want to limit the ones that are displayed.
 You can uncheck Web, Database, or Balancer to hide servers with those functions.